loda-lang/loda-programs/programs/oeis/list1.md

 * [A137410](http://oeis.org/A137410) ([L05 program](137/A137410.asm)): a(n) = (5^n - 3) / 2.
 * [A137444](http://oeis.org/A137444) ([L11 program](137/A137444.asm)): a(n) = 2*a(n-1) - 2*a(n-2) with a(0)=1, a(1)=4.
 * [A137445](http://oeis.org/A137445) ([L15 program](137/A137445.asm)): a(n) = 2a(n-1)-2a(n-2), with a(0)=3 and a(1)=2.
+* [A137457](http://oeis.org/A137457) ([L27 program](137/A137457.asm)): Consider a row of standard dice as a counter.
+This sequence enumerates the number of changes (one face rotated over an edge to an adjacent face) from n-1 to n.
 * [A137480](http://oeis.org/A137480) ([L12 program](137/A137480.asm)): a(n)=4a(n-2).
 * [A137495](http://oeis.org/A137495) ([L16 program](137/A137495.asm)): A098601(2n)+A098601(2n+1)
 * [A137501](http://oeis.org/A137501) ([L09 program](137/A137501.asm)): The even numbers repeated, with alternating signs.